jakubelias/uu5-tobuy/README.md

       - Default project structure is prepared as multi-project.
 You can easily add another sub-project, which will inherit all settings from build.gradle file in project root.
       - You can create new sub-project in IntelliJ by right clicking on root project - new - module - Gradle/Java or by copying the template project.
 After that check file _settings.gradle_ if it includes all required sub-projects.

+3. Client build

-3. Make you sure that client has been build successfully.
+    Make you sure that the client has been built successfully (there is _project_name-server/public_ folder).
 There are two ways you can do that:

-    1. Using npm directly - running command "npm run dist" (chapter uuApp Distribution Package Creation) in folder uu_demoappg01_main-client.
+    1. Using npm directly - running command "npm run dist" in the project_name-client folder.
-    2. Using gradle task - running command "gradle build" in root folder of the project.
+    2. Using gradle task - running command "gradle project_name-client:build" in root folder of the project or running command "gradle build" for building both client and server.

 4. Run server

-    Make sure Gradle plugin 'uu.appg01' or 'uu.appg01.core' is applied to project (it adds following Gradle task).
+    Make sure Gradle plugin 'uu.appg01' or 'uu.appg01.core' is applied to the project (as it adds following Gradle task uuRun - see [uuAppg01 gradle plugin documentation](https://uuos9.plus4u.net/uu-dockitg01-main/78462435-99c939a08e0849c68df5ee339c94054b/book/page?code=uuAppg01GradlePlugin)).

     In project root directory run command